pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 - Support of new python features with a wide impact on the project.
 For example:
   - Supporting typing within pandas vs. creation of `pandas-stubs` ([GH-43197][43197], [GH-45253][45253])
-- New required dependency
+- New required dependency.
+For example:
+  - Moving rarely used I/O connectors to a separate repository [GH-28409](28409)

 ### Borderline examples:
-- Small changes to core functionality, such as `DataFrame` and `Series`, should always be considered as a PDEP candidate as it will likely have a big impact on users.
-But the same types of changes in other methods would not be good PDEP candidates.
+Small changes to core functionality, such as `DataFrame` and `Series`, should always be considered as a PDEP candidate as it will likely have a big impact on users.
+But the same types of changes in to functionalities would not be good PDEP candidates.
 That said, any discussion, no matter how small the change, which becomes controversial is a PDEP candidate.
 Consider if more attention and/or a formal decision-making process would help.
 Following are some examples we hope can help clarify our meaning here:

 - API breaking changes, or discussion thereof, could be a PDEP.
 For example:
   - Value counts rename ([GH-49497][49497]).
 The scope doesn’t justify a PDEP at first, but later a discussion about whether it should be executed as breaking change or with deprecation